 Ask the butcher to look at the seafood you’re buying and make sure all of your clams and mussels are open.
 Discard any that are closed, as it means they’re dead and shouldn’t be eaten.
 Finally, give it all a big whiff.
 “It’s kind of weird but just make sure it smells fresh; it should smell like the ocean.”

-If you aren’t sure where to shop, Dell Morris recommends Chula Seafood or Nelson’s Meat & Fish as well as the Asian markets like Lee Lee, the latter of which often has live lobsters, fish and Dungeness crab.
+If you aren’t sure where to shop, in her hometown Dell Morris recommends Chula Seafood or Nelson’s Meat & Fish as well as the Asian markets like Lee Lee, the latter of which often has live lobsters, fish and Dungeness crab.
+You can also order it online and shipped frozen from Vital Seafood or Pike Place Market in Seattle.

 PREP THE FEAST

-As far as how to prepare, Dell Morris recommends the grill.
+As far as how to prepare the best baked clam recipe, del Morris recommends the grill.
 “It’s the most approachable way, in my opinion, to not make a big mess.
-Make a tinfoil boat and put all the stuff inside there and then you just put it on your grill on low heat.”
+Make a tinfoil boat, put all the stuff inside there and then you just put it on your grill on low heat.”

 Other traditional accompaniments include Andouille sausage, potatoes and corn as well.
 “You can do corn on the cob, put it inside your clambake or peel them back and grill them on the grill,” he says.